 c) Proposed measures to minimise the transmission of dust and tracking of material onto public roads from vehicles leaving the site.

+An amended Drivers Code of Conduct is to be submitted to the satisfaction of Council within 30 days of approval of Modification Application MA2024/0008.